CVTA Strategic Plan 2021 - 2027

 OUR PLANNING PROCESS

-Regionalized approaches are important in how we have made our plan.
-Different regions and localities across the state have distinct characteristics.
+Regional approaches are important in how we are creating the statewide trail.
 Local needs guide the balance of roles we pursue in each place we work.

 map of statewide trail showing three regions

 Capacity building underlies all of this plan's thinking.
 Expanding our capabilities makes us ready to take on the real, growing needs facing CVTA.
-Our accomplishments to date are remarkable in light of an extremely lean organization: a single employee (our Executive Director) and a small working Board.
+Our accomplishments to date are remarkable in light of an extremely lean organization.
 Looking ahead, this plan will enable us to develop financial resources to incrementally grow to a right size.
 Our mission calls us to think well beyond any one five year plan.
 Building relationships and developing projects are long term efforts.
 We are making a Cross Vermont Trail Association that is fit to be passed on to future generations.
-As we mature in this way, we are planning now for a period of steady growth in order to build sustainability for years to come.